FAMILIAR-project/FraSCAtiVariabilityEvolution/ArchFm.md

 # Reverse Engineering Architectural Feature Models

-note: the content was originally written in 2011
+note: the content was originally written in 2011... we edited some parts

-The following web page provides material, details and results of the experiments we conduct in reverse engineering an architectural feature model of the [http://frascati.ow2.org FraSCAti project].
-The web page is related to a paper submitted to [http://www.ecsa2011.org/ ECSA 2011 conference], entitled "Reverse Engineering Architectural Feature Models", co-authored by [http://www.i3s.unice.fr/~acher Mathieu Acher], [http://www.fundp.ac.be/universite/personnes/page_view/01005760/ Anthony Cleve], [http://www.i3s.unice.fr/~collet Philippe Collet], [http://www.lifl.fr/~merle Philippe Merle], [http://www.lifl.fr/~duchien/Laurence/index.html Laurence Duchien] and [http://www.i3s.unice.fr/~lahire Philippe Lahire]
+The following web page provides material, details and results of the experiments we conduct in reverse engineering an architectural feature model of the [FraSCAti project](http://frascati.ow2.org).
+The web page is related to a paper accepted at [ECSA 2011 conference](http://www.ecsa2011.org/), entitled "Reverse Engineering Architectural Feature Models" (preprint here: https://hal.inria.fr/inria-00614984)

-'''NEW''' The paper has been accepted!

 ## Reverse Engineering FraSCAti Architectural Feature Model